 I was now happily married and mother to a growing little family.
-I found myself picking back up that fear that had so crippled me.
+I found myself picking back up the fear that had so crippled me.
 I realized that I was making parenting decisions out of fear.
 But, I was no longer slave to fear.
 I had been set free.
 Why was I surrendering to it of my own free will?

 So, today, I am finding myself challenged as I revisit the rules of our home and see which ones pass the litmus test of fear.
 If I fear my child's future, how can I truly and perfectly love him?
 Because, "There is no fear in love.
 But perfect love drives out fear, because fear has to do with punishment.
 The one who fears is not made perfect in love."
 1 John 4:18

 I love the recent Disney movie, Frozen, because Elsa has to learn to let go of the fear that has held her captive for her entire life.
-She has to choose to love in place of fear.
+She has to choose love in place of fear.
 Once she lets go of the fear she can truly love and enjoy life and those around her.
 And, what a difference it makes in the lives of those around her!
 What a beautiful picture of how God intends for his children to live life.

 I am enjoying, once again, the freedom and joy that come from letting go of fear and loving those little hearts that God has chosen to entrust to me.